 Storm surge refers to the excess sea-level that is caused by weather systems.
 In the UK, where we have very large tidal range, one of the effects of a storm can be to change the timing of high tide as well as the maximum water level.
 In analysing past events from tide-gauge records we have to be very careful how we separate these effects.
 Rather than just take the difference between continuously measured water level and predicted tide (the non-tidal residual) we sometimes use “skew-surge”, the difference between peak observation and prediction, even if these are at a different time.

-I’ve also worked with Chris Hughes and Mark Tamisiea, studying bottom pressure records and their use in measuring sea-level, mass changes in the ocean, and ocean circulation.
+With Chris Hughes and Mark Tamisiea I studied bottom pressure records and their use in measuring sea-level, mass changes in the ocean, and ocean circulation.
 Our spectral maps of bottom pressure and sea-level from ocean models are now available.

 We extended the Weighing the Oceans calculation to incorporate more records and to analyse errors.
 You can watch some animations explaining the mass changes in the ocean.